 Go on Google Maps, type in Mayfair, hit enter, and you’re presented with a sort of square with feet.
 The outline of London’s most expensive area looks a bit like it could waddle off from the rest of us if it wanted to, and you wouldn’t be surprised if it did would you?
 If one morning the news announces that Mayfair has risen on giant, gold, bionic, diamond encrusted legs, and trotted off to somewhere with better weather and a port.
 Just you watch.

-Until that happens you should make the most of it, because Mayfair is an area full of excellent places to eat and drink (that won’t all lead to a mortgage).
+Until that happens you should make the most of it, because Mayfair is an area full of excellent places to eat and drink (that won’t lead you to take out a mortgage).
 Here are some of our favourites.

 Some restaurants are simply superb at being restaurants.
 They’re excellent at serving delicious food that you wouldn’t usually eat, and that also makes you think ‘blimey I’ve eaten’.
 Plus they have an atmosphere to match.
 Kitty Fisher’s is one these.
 This is a classic establishment in all senses, aside from the fact it’s only been around a few years.
 This is a place to unashamedly splurge in.
 On food, drink, and loud conversation.